 The ground or flooring surface for lactating cows in 2007 was usually dry on 60.3 percent of operations in summer and 49.5 percent in winter, down from 71.0 and 58.9 percent, respectively, in 1996.
 The percentage of operations in which flooring was almost always wet but no standing water was present in summer increased from 7.8 percent in 1996 to 16.3 percent in 2007.
-The percentage of operations in which flooring was almost always wet, but no standing water was present in winter increased from 16.9 percent in 1996 to 28.1 percent in 2007.
+The percentage of operations in which flooring was almost in which flooring was almost always wet but no standing water was present in standing water was present in which flooring was almost always wet, but no standing water was present in winter increased from 16.9 percent in 1996 to 28.1 percent in 2007.